Photographic Print — GA0025CS

 Warning: Last items in stock!

-Stereohype's Fine Art Photographic Prints (Digital C Type) are printed on matt Fuji Crystal Archive paper using optimised Silver Halide Crystals for laser exposure.
+Stereohype's Fine Art Photographic Prints (Digital C Type) are printed on Fuji Crystal Archive paper using optimised Silver Halide Crystals for laser exposure.
 This paper is producing excellent prints and is considered to be the industry standard for fine art printing, offering vivid colour reproduction ranging from subtle shades of green, to vivid blues and reds.
 The paper exhibits high image stability during long-term dark storage and excellent light storage stability.
+8min 20sec prints come on glossy Fuji Crystal Archive paper – all other photographic prints on matt paper.

 This print is available in a limited edition of 33.
 Dimensions: 16" x 20" / 406mm x 508mm.